er-rishi/akka-http-prometheus-metrics/README.md

 # akka-http-prometheus-metrics
-This is a simple akka http application which exposes a new custom metric in Prometheus format.
+This is a simple akka http application which adds a new custom label to the existing metrics.

 ### Add the dependency to get the metrics
 ```